Cryst4L/Blaze/README.md

 The whole project is organized around few core sources:

-* "**kernels.cl**" contains all the OpenCL benchmarked kernels, along with some documentation.
+* **kernels.cl** : contains all the OpenCL benchmarked kernels, along with some documentation.

-* "**main.cpp**" implements the benchmarking pipeline.
+* **main.cpp** : implements the benchmarking pipeline.
 This source is crystal clear, so it might be worth checking.

-* "**benchmark.h**" contains the benchamrk class, written in 'header-only' style.
+* **benchmark.h** : contains the benchamrk class, written in 'header-only' style.

+## License

 This project is released under MIT license.